dojoengine/book/src/cairo/hello-dojo.md

 torii
 ```

-Executing the above activates a local torii server using SQLite as its database, which is exposed at `http://0.0.0.0:8080`.
+Executing the above activates a local Torii server using SQLite as its database, which is exposed at `http://0.0.0.0:8080`.
 It will automatically index your world into tables, allowing you to query them using GraphQL.
 You should see terminal output similar to this:

 ```bash
 2023-09-28T02:06:37.423726Z  INFO torii::indexer: starting indexer